Published and Effective as of January 5, 2026.

 Affiliates of the Customer may use the Service as external Users of Customer.
 Alternatively, an Affiliate of Customer may enter its own Order Form(s) as mutually agreed with Picflow, and this creates a separate agreement between the Affiliate and Picflow that incorporates this Agreement with the Affiliate treated as “Customer.”
 Neither Customer nor any Customer Affiliate has any rights under each other’s agreement with Picflow, and breach or termination of any such agreement is not breach nor termination under any other.

-If you are invited to another Customer’s Gallery, you acknowledge that your access to that Gallery as well as any content you submit will be under the sole control of that other Customer.
+If you are invited to another Customer’s Project, you acknowledge that your access to that Project, as well as any content you submit, will be under the sole control of that other Customer.

 2.7 Sharing Settings

-Through the Service you control who you share Galleries with (including making Galleries public).
-Picflow has no liability for how others may access or use Customer Content as a result of your or your Users’ decision to share a Gallery.
+Through the Service, you control who you share Projects with (including making Projects public).
+Picflow has no liability for how others may access or use Customer Content as a result of your or your Users’ decision to share a Project.

 2.9 Restrictions